Horus name: Symbology

 A granite fragment with Khufu's horus name Medjedu on it.

 The symbolic meaning of the Horus name is still disputed.
 It seems obvious, at least, that the name of a king was addressed straight to the deity on top of the serekh.
 In most cases it was the falcon of the god Horus.
 This is based on the Egyptian tradition and belief that a living king was commonly the herald and earthly representative of Horus.
 A good example is the name of 2nd Dynasty king Raneb.
 His name was written with the sign of the sun (Râ) and the sign of a basket (néb).
 Altogether, the name reads "Lord of the sun of Horus", thus integrating Horus as the royal patron into the king's name.
 Scholars point to the symbolic and expressive strength of the Horus falcon: hovering high in the sky, stretching out his wings widely and seemingly looking over all of Egypt, this heraldic animal represented omnipresence and an outstretching power.
-Additionally, the names of early dynasty kings show, when translated, an astonishing aggressiveness, which clearly expresses the wish of Egyptian kings to be untouchable and undefeatable, thanks to the god Horus.
+Additionally, the names of early dynasty kings show, when translated, an astonishing aggressiveness, which clearly expresses the wish of Egyptian kings to be untouchable and unbeatable, thanks to the god Horus.
 During the 2nd Dynasty, the serekh names of the kings reveal a rather peace-seeking nature, expressing the wish of the pharaohs to rule over an unwavering world full of order and harmony: the epitheton of the Horus name of King Sekhemib, Per-en-ma'at (meaning "he who achieves Ma'at"), is the clearest early expression of this.
 As already mentioned, most Egyptian kings favored Horus as their dynastic name patron.

 In a few cases, especially during the midst of the 2nd Dynasty, at least two serekh names seem to contradict the Horus tradition.
 The most prominent example is king Seth-Peribsen.
 He first replaced the falcon figure of his serekh by the walking animal of the god Seth.
 Then, his name was written in a plural form, thus being addressed to Seth as well as to Horus.
 The serekh names of his followers Sekhemib and Khasekhemwy were similarly built.
 Khasekhemwy went even further and placed both divine figures of Horus and Seth above his serekh, in an attempt to accentuate the dualism of a serekh name.
 The remarkable behaviours of the 2nd Dynasty kings can possibly be explained by the Egyptian belief that a king represented Horus and Seth in the same ways.
 Maybe said kings simply wished to express this dualism by willingly changing the appearance of the serekh and replacing divine figures on its top.